AngelProtocolFinance/cosmos-smart-contracts/README.md

 ## Components

 ### Core Contracts:
-- [Accounts](./contracts/core/accounts) - Implementation of the Charity Endowment Accounts.

 - [Registrar](./contracts/core/registrar) - Contracts for the creation and management of Endowment Accounts smart contracts core platform of smart contracts that support multiple verticals of specialized smart contracts.
 - [Index Fund](./contracts/core/index-fund) - Contract that acts as a gateway for donors and Terra Charity Alliance members to donate to a groups of charitites as a single Index Fund (grouped by UN SDGs).

 ### Vault Contracts:

 - [Vault](./contracts/vault) - Vault contracts at as bridges, allowing charity endowment accounts to invest their funds into various TeFi/DeFi protocols in order to earn yield, based on their Strategy allocations.

-### Guardian Angels Platform (MultiSig) Contracts:
-- [AP Team](./contracts/guardian-angels/ap-team-cw3) - MultiSig contract for enabling Angel Protocol Team's stewardship over all Core and Vault contracts.
-- [Guardian Angels](./contracts/guardian-angels/guardian-angels-cw3) - Creates a flexible base platform to:
-    1. **Execute Restricted Actions:** Allows an Endowment's Owner(in the [Endowment Owners Group](./contracts/guardian-angels/cw4-group)) the ability to create a proposal requesting for the liquidation of their Endowment or other special actions that requires approval from members of the [AP Team Group](./contracts/guardian-angels/cw4-group).
-    2. **Social Recovery:** The ability for Endowment Owners to propose updating a optional list of wallet addresses to their Endowment contract, known as "Guardians".
-If populated, this list Guardians can be invoked should the Owner lose access to their signing key or has it compromised.
-Guardians may propose to change the owner of the Endowment to an address under the Owner's control (only after approval by N/2+1 majority).
+### Normalized Endowments:

+- [Accounts](./contracts/normalized-endowment/accounts) - Implementation of the Endowment Accounts

 ## Getting setup for development